The Plot

 A note on standalone charts and dashboards

 The five examples above are based on long-form data stories.
-I know you don’t always have the luxury of explaining your data in such length.
+I know you don’t always have the luxury of explaining your data at such length.
 Nonetheless, I’m convinced that any of these five approaches can work just as well for a single graph or a dashboard.
 Could you intrigue your readers by asking them a question in the title of your chart?
 Or could you highlight the key insights from your dashboard in a summary callout?
 Try it out next time you’re making a data visualisation, and let me know how it goes!

 Did you like this recent newsletter series on storytelling?
 Do you think I should write about it more in the future?
 Hit reply to this email and let me know your thoughts!